 The page has been translated by Gen AI.

-The workload is an application running on Kubernetes Engine.
-You can create a namespace and then add or remove workloads.
-Workloads are created and managed item by item, such as deployments, pods, stateful sets, daemon sets, jobs, and cron jobs.
+A workload is an application that runs on Kubernetes Engine.
+You can create a namespace and then add or delete workloads.
+Workloads are created and managed per deployment, pod, stateful set, daemon set, job, and cron job.

-Deployment is a resource that provides updates for pods and replica sets.
-You can create a deployment in a workload, check its details, or delete it.
+A Deployment refers to a resource that provides updates for Pods and ReplicaSets.
+In workloads, you can create a Deployment and view detailed information or delete it.

-3. Deployment list page, select the cluster and namespace from the gear button at the top left, then click Create object.
+3. On the Deployment List page, select the cluster and namespace from the top-left gear button, then click Create Object.

-4. Object Creation Popup where you enter object information and click the Confirm button.
+4. In the Object Creation Popup, enter the object information and click the Confirm button.

-• The following is an example of a .yaml file showing the required fields and object Spec for deployment creation. (application/deployment.yaml)
+• The following is an example .yaml file showing the required fields and object Spec for creating a deployment. (application/deployment.yaml)

 Color mode